 Scholarly citations document your research journey, acknowledging those whose ideas contributed to your work.
 They also serve as a guide for readers who wish to consult the sources themselves.

 Birthingway College uses a modified American Medical Association (AMA) citation style.
 Below we’ve provided some general rules, but please contact or visit the library if you’d like assistance with your citations.
+The library has a copy of the AMA Manual of Style, 10th Ed. on hand.

 Editor(s): The rules for editors are the same as those for authors.
 Names appear last name first, then initials.
 If there is one editor, the name should be followed by “ed.”
 If there are up to six editors, the names should all be listed, followed by “eds.”
 If there are seven or more, include only the first three, then “et al, eds.”